ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a name="trackEnhancedEcommerceAction" />
 #### 3.14.5 `trackEnhancedEcommerceAction`

 Use the `trackEnhancedEcommerceAction` method to track a GA Enhanced Ecommerce Action.
-When this function is called all of the added Ecommerce Contexts are attached and flushed from the Tracker.
+When this function is called all of the added Ecommerce Contexts are attached to this action and flushed from the Tracker.

 | **Name**   | **Required?** | **Type**             |
 |-----------:|:--------------|:---------------------|